xavierfragoso/Car-Sales-Performance-Analysis-Using-SQL/README.md

 ## Key Questions & Insights

-### Q1: Which insurance providers generated the highest total billing amount in 2024, and how many unique patients did they cover?
+### Question 1: Which insurance providers generated the highest total billing amount in 2024, and how many unique patients did they cover?

 ```sql
 SELECT